 Patients are advised to bring their own masks at the time of the appointment reminder calls.
 If a patient appears without a mask, one will be provided.

-All of our providers and staff are provided with masks with replaceable filters.
+All our providers and staff are provided with masks with replaceable filters.
 Masks with a greater level of protection, such as N95s or half-face respirators (HFR), are used by providers and staff in high-risk areas and while performing procedures that require them.

 Maintaining Social Distancing